 There is no minimum requirement for daycare (save at least one day camp visit within the previous month prior to a boarding appointment with us).
 However, we recommend at least one visit per week for the sake of your dog.
-For many pups, this environment can be stressful until they get to know their new playmates.
+For some pups, this environment can be stressful until they get to know their new playmates.
 If you bring your dog on the same day(s) every week, they will generally have the same playmates.
 If you sporadically bring your dog, your pup can forget his new friends or will have an entire new group to get used to.
 This can be stressful for your pooch.

 On the other hand, five days a week can often be too much for many dogs, especially if they are not used to socialization and play five days a week, twelve hours a day.

 If my dogs are off leash all day, will my dogs get hurt while playing?
 How do you prevent play from getting out of hand?